solarcaratuva/solarcaratuva.github.io/Embedded/support-projects.md

 has_children: false
 ---

+# Supporting Projects

 These projects are separate from the Embedded Codebase, and are not uploaded to the car.
-These projects support the team in ways such as debugging.
+These projects support the team in various ways, such as debugging.
 They are linked below.

 ## Projects